-Should You Have Income Protection Through Super: The Pros and Cons
+Should I Have Income Protection Through Super: The Pros and Cons

 Taking out income protection through your super fund has its advantages and disadvantages.
 However, whether it's a good option for you depends on your unique circumstances and budget.
-First, determine how much cover you'll need should you be unable to work for a period and whether taking out income protection through your superannuation will be enough.
+Determine how much cover you'll need and for how long should you be unable to work, and whether taking out income protection through your superannuation will be sufficient.

 Income protection (IP) insurance, also known as salary continuance, generally provides you with 75% of your regular income so you can still manage your expenses and debts when you can’t work because of an injury or illness.